 I didn’t have to wait until the streets of Jerusalem to notice the orthodox Jews.
-I couldn’t miss them at the airport dressed in black wearing broad-rimmed hats, the women with their heads covered.
+I couldn’t miss them at JFK airport dressed all in black and wearing broad-rimmed hats.
 During the flight from New York to Tel Aviv I couldn’t help but notice them at their morning prayers.
-One woman standing in the aisle held her prayer book in one hand while her lips mouthed the prayers from memory while her eyes continuously watched her family members, and her other hand communicating with gestures.
-The public display, the particular positions, phylacteries, prayer books and shawls caused me to wonder at their devotion – and consider my own.
+I witnessed one woman standing in the aisle, her lips mouthing the prayers from memory while her eyes continuously moved among her family members and pointing and communicating with them with one hand while holding her prayer book in the other.
+The public display, the particular positions, the phylacteries, prayer books and shawls all caused me to wonder at their devotion – and consider my own.

 4) Holy Land History

 We had a Jewish tour guide in Israel, an Arab Christian guide in Bethlehem, and a Muslim guide in Jordan and as we traveled through their land all three spoke of the historical events that occurred in each location.
 What I found especially thrilling was that they shared Bible stories as true historical events, believed and loved by Jew, Christian, and Muslim!
 (In the USA, these same stories are implied to be unbelievable fairy tales rather than literal events.)

 5) Seeing is believing

 I’m not suggesting that without visiting the Holy Land one has doubts about the Bible.
 But it has been said that to visit the Holy Land is to experience the “fifth gospel.”
 There is also the saying, “A picture is worth a thousand words.”